yltommy/ideation-spring-2025/round1/andrewzx.md

 ## Target Audience

-People who read the news online -- students, businessmen, generally between 20-60 years of age.
+People who read the news online -- students, working professionals and other casual readers, generally between 20-60 years of age.

 ## Description

 The main functionality is that this Chrome Extension can extract all the headlines and subheadlines from a particular newspaper website and then paste them into ChatGPT.
-The user can select to filter by emotion and filter out certain trigger words.
+The user can select to filter by emotion (5 options: inspiring, funny, uplifting, depressing, nerve-wracking) and filter out certain trigger words (maximum 3) on the extension window.
+When the extension is triggered, ChatGPT will extract all the articles on the website, analyze the content, and output the headlines, subheadlines and the link to the articles that pass the filters.

 ## Selling Points